Ivory Coast opposition calls for new electoral commission

 Protesters question Ouattara’s national origins.
 The issue of national identity was among the central causes of years of turmoil, including the two civil wars.

-The electoral commission is charged with finalising the electoral register, the list of presidential candidates and organising next month’s vote.
+The electoral commission is charged with finalizing the electoral register, the list of presidential candidates and organizing next month’s vote.
 Its members were appointed by Ouattara and the opposition says they are too close to him.